 Take a large collard leaf and cut off the stem.
 Using a sharp knife, carefully shave off the thick part of the stem from the back of the leaf, making it easier to roll up.
 You can also use the knife to score what’s left of the stem, making it more pliable.

-Place the sunflower seed mixture, some of the red pepper, carrots and avocado l on the leaf, towards the top.
+Place the sunflower seed mixture, some of the red pepper, carrots and avocado on the leaf, towards the top.

 Starting with the top edge that has the filling, carefully roll the collard leaf, as you would a tortilla, tucking the sides in as you roll.
+Repeat with the remaining leaves.